felselva/mathc/README.md

 - `MATHC_NO_STRUCT_FUNCTIONS`: don't define the functions that take structures as value.
 - `MATHC_NO_EASING_FUNCTIONS`: don't define the easing functions.

-You can define these preprocessors them using the compiler's option `-D` or using the compiler's option `-include` to include a configuration header and with the configuration macros defined inside it.
+You can define these preprocessors using the compiler's option `-D` or using the compiler's option `-include` to include a configuration header with the configuration preprocessors inside it.

 Example of a configuration header that makes `mint_t` a `int16_t`, `mfloat_t` a `GLfloat` and uses the standard math functions with double floating-point precision: